 If you've started LivePlan through the Dashboard, and connected a new company file with your accounting solution, then you'll see that LivePlan has also used your accounting data to create a starting forecast.

 This starting forecast is just that - a starting point.
-You'll want make your forecast more strategic by making some adjustments and additions.
+You'll want to make your forecast more strategic by making some adjustments and additions.

 Below, you'll find a checklist of the updates you'll want to make to this starting forecast.
 Each item has links to more detailed instructions.

 This video explains how to update the Revenue section of your forecast so it reflects revenue growth over time.

 You might also want to add some new revenue streams - maybe you're planning to add a new product or service in an upcoming year.
 If that's the case, please see Forecasting your revenue streams.

 Step 2: Update the Direct Cost and Expense entries

 You'll also need to make some adjustments to the Direct Cost and Expense pages of this starting forecast.
 This video explains: